 On top of all this, the London Dungeon will also be welcoming a brand new Easter-related villain this year, with the so-called Egg-cecutioner taking up residence at the venue throughout the Easter period.

 Every day until April 20th, this egg-smashing scoundrel will be displaying his hatred for all things ovum-shaped by smashing eggs using a variety of ghastly methods and tools.

-The London Dungeon is located close to both Waterloo and Embankment tube stations, and is just a short journey from the Montcalm Hotel.
+The London Dungeon is located close to both Waterloo and Embankment tube stations, and is just a short journey from hotels in London.
 It’s also within walking distance of many of London’s other top attractions, such as the Houses of Parliament and the London Eye.